Assets = Liabilities + Owners Equity

 Direct cost of sales is something that is vital to you being able to produce your product or service and is directly related to that, eg wool used to make a jumper or a subscription to a piece of software specifically to complete a project.

 This one is really important, some say turnover = vanity profit = sanity, not my words but you get my drift.
 If you turn over £1m but only make 20p profit something is not quite right.

 Gross profit (as above) – business expenses = Net profit

-Business expenses may be overheads, such and mobile phone bills, advertising costs, utilities, website hosting etc. Basically the costs involved in running your business.
+Business expenses may be overheads, such and mobile phone bills, advertising costs, utilities, website hosting etc. Basically the costs involved in.

 Again this is something all business owners should know, and keep track of on a regular basis.
 It is so important to know where you stand and you should be working this out monthly as an absolute minimum, if not weekly.

 Profit Margin %